 - Strain out the pulp from the fruit and allow the liquid to cool

 - Use about eight drops of your favorite essential oil combined with two tablespoons of vodka

-- Pour it in a pump spray bottle for even distribution over your whole head when you use it
+- Pour it into a pump spray bottle for even distribution over your whole head when you use it

 - Shake it well every time before using it